-Lawmaker: US Senate staff targeted by state-backed hackers
+Lawmaker: US Senate, staff targeted by state-backed hackers

 “This must change,” Wyden wrote in the letter.
 “The November election grows ever closer, Russia continues its attacks on our democracy, and the Senate simply does not have the luxury of further delays.”

-Wyden has proposed legislation that would allow the security office to offer digital protection for personal accounts and devices, the same way it does with official versions to extend that assistance to personal accounts and devices.
+Wyden has proposed legislation that would allow the security office to offer digital protection for personal accounts and devices, the same way it does with official ones.
 His letter did not provide additional details of the attempts to pry into the lawmakers’ digital lives, including whether lawmakers of both parties have been targeted.

 Google and Microsoft, which offer popular private email accounts, declined to comment.